Updated: Jul 4, 2022

 However, not everyone is a fan of this method.
 Some say this spoils the “I am your father,” twist.
 But to me, it’s so cliché that you can’t really spoil something that everyone knows regardless of whether they’ve seen the movies or not.

 My only issue with this method is sort of unavoidable — while you don’t jump around in the story, you do jump around with effects.
 Going from the 2000s to the 2010s to the ‘70s and back to the 2010s definitely emphasizes the differences in the visual effects of today versus yesterday.
-I always try to remind myself that the effects of the older movies were revolutionary at the time, and try to just focus on the story rather than the way it’s brought to life.
-But when you see the Death Star in A New Hope, it’s just sort of laughable.
+I always try to remind myself that the effects of the older movies were revolutionary at the time, and there is a sense of consistency with the set design of something like the inside of a ship in the Imperial Fleet.
+But, when you see the Death Star in A New Hope, it’s just sort of laughable.

 This watch order mimics the way the movies were released in theaters beginning with A New Hope, which was just called Star Wars when it was released in 1977, and concluding with The Rise of Skywalker from 2019.
 This method is preferred by some because you see the story as it was written by George Lucas.
 Additionally, you don’t notice the differences in visual effects as much because you watch each “section” (‘70s/2000s/2010s) one by one.